jmf-nyu/github-group-projects/README.md

 ## Introduction
 So, you want to work on a project on GitHub, but want to do it as a group.
 Here are some workflows for different scenarios.
 Whether you are contributing to an existing repository or creating a new repository makes a big difference in how you should go about things.

+In every case, communication is key, make sure all group members are clear on what they are working on, otherwise you risk overwriting other peole's code or creating conflicts.
+It is also important to make commit messages that clearly describe the changes that were made and pull request messages that describe the changes as well.

 ## Creating a New Repository as a Group Project
 If you are creating a new repository, you can choose one of the workflows below: